sudheeshkatkam/nlpclass-fall2013/site/assignments/a1prob.md

 Similarly, if the training data contained

 * 10 instances labeled "Yes", 7 of which had value "hello" and 3 "goodbye"
-* 5 instances labeledd "No", 2 of which had value "hello", and 3 "goodbye"
+* 5 instances labeled "No", 2 of which had value "hello", and 3 "goodbye"

 then a `ConditionalProbabilityDistribution` trained on that data might work like this: